lnurl/luds/lnurl-allowance.md

   // received from previous `k1` property
   k1: '1ah6bceef7891...', <String>

-  // amount of seconds LN WALLET will remain
-  // connected to SERVICE before requesting
-  // reauthorization from both USER and SERVICE
-  maxAllowanceTime: 7200, <Number>

-  // total satoshi amount for all invoices
+  // total millisatoshi amount for all invoices
-  // WALLET is able to spend to SERVICE,
+  // WALLET is able to spend to SERVICE
-  // before requesting reauthorization
-  maxAllowanceAmount: 20000, <Number>
+  balance: 20000000, <Number>

   // type of LNURLAllowance message
-  type: "requestAllowance" <Enum>
+  type: "allowanceRequest" <Enum>
 }

 e.g. JSON.stringify(payload)
 ```

-6. `LN Service` receives message, parses the JSON payload and checks the `type` property of the message, find a `requestAllowance` type.
-For this message type SERVICE must check that `maxAllowanceTime` and `maxAllowanceAmount` are values allowed given SERVICE's own criteria.
-SERVICE must also validate that `k1` value passed matches a real `k1` inside SERVICE.
+6. `LN Service` receives message, parses the JSON payload and checks the `type` property of the message, find a `allowanceRequest` type.
+For this message type SERVICE must check that that `k1` value passed matches a real `k1` inside SERVICE.
 If all checks are performed on SERVICE side and the connection should remain established, SERVICE sends a JSON stringified message payload to WALLET with the following format:

 ```
 payload = {